ashleyjones-projects/Air-Quality-project-using-Machine-Learning-/README.md

 The program first imports the data, cleans it by removing missing values, performs some visualization analysis and then a multiple regression is performed to predict mortality rate values using training and test data.

 Made in Python.
-Fiesl provided are in Py as well as jupyter notebook.
+Files provided are in Py as well as jupyter notebook formats.
 Other python packages used are pandas,numpy, scikit-learn, and sm